 The award-winning and educational game, Exact Change will teach your children to count money while having fun.
 Exact Change combines an excellent teaching lesson with fast-paced action for the whole family to love.
 The winner discards all their card first by matching the color of the last card played, by matching the currency value (play a penny on a penny), or by making Exact Change – a way to discard multiple cards that add up to the value of the last card played.
 If the previous discard shows a quarter, exact change is made by playing two dimes and a nickel – allowing you to discard three cards instead of just one!
 For ages 6 + up

-Any you love that we missed?
-We’d love to hear about other great money games and resources helping younger kids learn about money.
+We’d love to hear about other resources helping young children learn about money.
 Please share any you know of in the comments below.